 The final stage was to use Geographical Information Systems (GIS) to map the 8 habitat networks.
 To do this we selected the ‘core habitat’ patches and the ‘stepping stones’ that were within 10m of them.
 We then added the appropriate ‘buffer zone’ around these to show the networks for that habitat.
 Where the ‘buffer zone’ for one area overlaps with another, it creates a single network.
-One of the great benefits of working together – apart from the massive landscape area we are operating across – is that this project ensures that there is no ‘edge’ between us – we don’t stop thinking at our administrative boundaries!
-We discovered for example that some of the important networks are between our boundaries, but considering each partner’s area alone means the network is artificially cut in half!
+One of the great benefits of working together – apart from the massive landscape area we are operating across – is that this project ensures that there is no ‘edge’ between us.
+Nature doesn’t stop our administrative boundaries!

-Mapping these networks helps us to focus conservation work on sites where we can have the most positive impact on wildlife – by strengthening or linking together networks, or focusing on some of the most isolated core habitat and stepping stones and looking what can be done in those areas, for example.
+Mapping these networks helps us to focus conservation work on sites where we can have the most positive impact on wildlife – by strengthening or linking together networks, or focusing on some of the most isolated core habitat and stepping stones and looking what can be done in those areas.

 Using the map

-The map is free to use.
+The map (at the bottom of the page) is free to use.
 It can be used to identify anything from possible habitat enhancement opportunities on a particular farm holding, through to supporting landscape-scale funding bids.